sparcules/Spark_Pixels/README.md

 1. Go to the Particle web IDE (https://build.particle.io/build/)
 2. Click on **CREATE NEW APP** and name it what you wish.
 I call mine *UNDERCABINETPIXELS*.
 3. Add the **NEOPIXEL** library, it's best to do this step now.
 Click on the libraries icon and select **NEOPIXEL** (it should be at the top of the list).
 Then click on **INCLUDE IN APP**.
 Select the app you just created from the list.
 Then click on **ADD TO THIS APP**.
-4. Copy and paste the *SparkPixel.ino* code into the app, replacing all existing text.
+4. Copy and paste the *SparkPixels.ino* code into the app, replacing all existing text.
 5. Update the ***PIXEL_CNT*** and ***PIXEL_PIN*** (near the top of the code) for your setup.
 6. Flash your Core and enjoy!